Nocturnale-Romanum/proceedings/steering_committee_decisions.md

 There should be, in the long term, a graphics designer, a lead typesetter, a lead paleographist, a PR officer, a tools&methods officer, a team of typesetters and a team of paleographists.

+2. Project stages
+- Preliminary design: team recruitment, indexation of pieces to be found in NR, indexation of existing scientific restitutions for pieces in NR, indexation of available sources, agreement on project objectives (such as publishing a free-as-in-freedom document), agreement on editorial guidelines, initial rubrical audit.
+- Detailed design: restitution of all missing pieces, composition or correction of neo-gregorian pieces that do not have magisterial approval yet, compilation of all pieces in a document
+- Pre-production: cross-review of all restitutions, final rubrical audit, spelling checks, proof printing.
+Pre-production is followed by one year where interested parties use the proof prints for singing Matins and send corrections.
+- Production: integration of all corrections, printer and binder contracts, distribution network contracts, production and sales launch.
 Agreement of the Steering Committee : TODO

 ## Fundamental Tools